Standing up to Trucking Companies for Injured Accident Victims

 - Other drivers, who may have caused the accident to occur but weren’t directly involved in it.

-Your truck accident attorney will painstakingly review the details of your case to determine all potential sources of liability and the associated insurance resources that can be used to compensate you.
+Your Houston truck accident lawyer will painstakingly review the details of your case to determine all potential sources of liability and the associated insurance resources that can be used to compensate you.

 The truck driver said I was in his blind spot.
 What does that mean?